ncats/scaffold-hopper/README.md

 ./run.sh http://localhost:8080 chembl-v24
 ```

-Please report problems and/or suggestions to nguyenda@mail.nih.gov.
+Note there are two arguments here.
+Please report problems and/or
+suggestions to nguyenda@mail.nih.gov.